.

 If you choose a screening test – not a colonoscopy, and the result is positive (abnormal), you will then need an additional follow up colonoscopy to remove the polyps.
 You may then be charged for this additional procedure as it is now identified as a diagnostic colonoscopy.

 Colonoscopies also have an extremely high detection rate which contributes to a higher survival rate among early colorectal cancer diagnosis.
-This is why a colonoscopy is still considered the gold standard for detecting and preventing colorectal cancer.
+This is because we use state-of-the-art medical devices like GI Genius, which uses AI to detect colon polyps hidden to the human eye.
+These are some reasons why a colonoscopy is still considered the gold standard for detecting and preventing colorectal cancer.

 Click here for more information on why colonoscopies are the gold standard.